RoSchmi/RsMaui/README.md

 Shows Dependency Injection and MVVM-Pattern for Commands and Properties

 ### BarChartMauiLiveCharts
-Maui App with BarCharts example using LiveCharts library.
+Maui App with BarCharts example using LiveCharts library

+### MauiTableViewExample
+Shows adding, selecting and deleting of SwitchCells in a TableView